zecollokaris/game-of-thrones/README.md

 -To get to this webpage fist you need to get to my github repository

 -The link to my github Repository is: https://github.com/zecollokaris/zecollokaris.github.io

+-from there you can access the work
+#{follow the above instructions for set up}

+#Description